Night sky in canyon

 Free and open to the public

-Wesleyan’s Collegium Musicum will premiere new pieces that draw on cosmic themes by graduate music student Negar Soleymanifar and Irish composer Seán Doherty during a spring concert under the direction of Jane Alden, Professor of Music, and Chair and Professor of Medieval Studies.
+Inspired by the classical Arabic tale, Leyli and Majnun, as retold by the 12th-century Persian mystical poet Nizami Ganjavi, and by the Old Irish Saltair na Rann (Psalter of the Verses), attributed to the lector Airbertach (d.
+1016), Wesleyan’s Collegium Musicum will premiere new pieces that draw on cosmic and historical themes by graduate music student Negar Soleymanifar and Irish composer Seán Doherty in a concert under the direction of Jane Alden, Professor of Music, and Chair and Professor of Medieval Studies.

 In the monastic tradition of Compline, a prayer service which takes place just before the community retires for the night, this concert will draw on poetic works invoking prayer, meditation, and contemplation of the night sky.
 Mystical, opaque texts invite listeners to reflect on themes of infinity, mortality, and the cosmos, as the evening light fades.
-Alongside ancient chants and radiant and reflective polyphony (simultaneously combining a number of parts, each forming an individual melody and harmonizing with each other) from Renaissance Europe, other featured composers will include Hildegard of Bingen, William Byrd, Guillaume Bouzignac, ‘Josquin,’ Christopher Tye, Thomas Tallis, and Giovanni Pierluigi da Palestrina.
-The ensemble will celebrate the exquisite cascading lines of Palestrina’s finely-wrought counterpoint for the 500th anniversary of his birth in 1525.
+Alongside the new commissions, we perform ancient chants, radiant and reflective polyphony from Renaissance Europe, and a mystical work by the Latvian composer Ēriks Ešenvalds (b.
+1977).
+Other featured composers include the 12th-century abbess Hildegard of Bingen, Renaissance composers William Byrd, John Sheppard, Thomas Tallis, and Giovanni Pierluigi da Palestrina.
+We also touch on the Baroque with a little gem by the rarely-performed French composer, Guillaume Bouzignac (c.
+1587–c.
+1643).

-This spring, the ensemble was visited on campus for a workshop with creative troubadour Muco, a musician of British-Burundian heritage who shared the magic behind some of his reworkings—in Middle and Old English, French, Swahili, and Kirundi—of medieval folk songs, to reflect on cultural interconnections.
+The ensemble benefited from a workshop earlier this spring with creative troubadour Muco, a musician of British-Burundian heritage who shared the magic behind some of his reworkings—in Middle and Old English, French, Swahili, and Kirundi—of medieval folk songs, that aim to reflect on cultural interconnections.

 Profiles